 The current procedures for the exceptional balancing measures, as specified in the LFCBOA (and presented in Section 2.2), can be largely maintained.
-Relatively minor changes would be required to open the exceptional balancing measures to all type of assets.
-A high-level overview of the exceptional balancing measures is shown in Figure 12, where the required changes with respect the current measures are indicated in orange.
+In terms of the principles of the exceptional balancing procedures, relatively minor changes would be required to open the exceptional balancing measures to all type of assets.
+The proposed operational process for the participation of DP{PG} to the exceptional balancing measures consists of multiple steps that are summarized in Figure 12 and discussed in detail below.

-Figure 12: Overview of the changes required in the current procedures for the exceptional balancing measures
+Figure 12: Overview of the procedures for the exceptional balancing measures.
+The changes required with respect the current procedures are indicated in orange.